Non-alcoholic fatty liver disease

-Why might non-alcoholic fatty liver disease be suspected in a young person?
+Why might non-alcoholic fatty liver disease be suspected in a child?

-- Children and young people often present to their GP with abdominal pain and undergo routine liver function tests (blood tests) and an ultrasound scan which turn out to be abnormal
+- Children and young people often go to their GP with abdominal pain and undergo routine liver function tests and an ultrasound scan which turns out to be abnormal

 - An enlarged liver and/or an enlarged spleen may be found on routine examination

-- On blood testing for other reasons and abnormal liver function tests are found
+- On blood testing for other reasons when abnormal liver function tests are found

-- If your child is undergoing investigations for type 2 diabetes or for overweight; liver function tests and an ultrasound are often part of the screen.
+- If your child is undergoing investigations for type 2 diabetes or for overweight, liver function tests and an ultrasound are often part of the screening

-Why do young people with suspected non-alcoholic fatty liver disease need to be investigated?
+Why do children with suspected non-alcoholic fatty liver disease need to be investigated?

-- To find out to what extent the child or young person is affected by the fat in the liver.
+- To find out to what extent the child is affected by the fat in the liver.
 Children may have inflammation and scarring in their liver alongside their fat

 - To make sure that no other liver disease is present which will need other types of treatment